wrjlewis/notion-search-alfred-workflow/README.md

 Comes with pre-configured support for [OneUpdater](https://github.com/vitorgalvao/alfred-workflows/tree/master/OneUpdater) for automatic version updates.

 Includes the ability to quickly see your recently viewed pages which are shown when triggering the workflow.
-Simply type the 'ns' keyword to start the workflow, as you would before you search, and your most recently viewed notion pages are displayed
+Simply type the 'ns' keyword to start the workflow, as you would before you search, and your most recently viewed notion pages are displayed.
+There is toggle eng variable for this if you'd like to turn this off (detailed below).

 ![img](https://github.com/wrjlewis/notion-search-alfred-workflow/blob/31d36ee9e75c343045f2a1f313b03373669a7730/notion-demo.gif)